Geometries in perturbative quantum field theory: Initial reductions

 \section{Initial reductions}

-While it is not clear what is the best sequence of edges for denominator reduction, it always seems advantageous to begin with 3-valent vertices.
-Note that every $\phi^4$ prime ancestor has four vertices of degree 3, while primitive non-$\phi^4$ graphs have at least six such vertices.
-We immediately see from (\ref{5invariant}) and Lemma \ref{lemcuts} that the 5- and the 6-invariants factorize if one reduces the edges 2,b,3,c,1,a of two generic 3-valent vertices (see and Figure 1 for the labeling of edges).
-From (\ref{cd}) and Definition \ref{defdr} we obtain:
+While it is not clear what is the best sequence of edges for denominator reduction in general, it always seems advantageous to begin with 3-valent vertices.
+Note that every (non-trivial) decompleted $\phi^4$ prime ancestor has four vertices of degree 3, while primitive non-$\phi^4$ graphs have at least five such vertices.
+We immediately see from (\ref{5invariant}) and Lemma \ref{lemcuts} that the 5- and the 6-invariants factorize if one reduces the edges 2,b,3,c,1,a of two generic 3-valent vertices (see and Figure \ref{fig1} for the labeling of edges).
+From (\ref{cd}) and Definition \ref{defdr} we obtain

 Moreover note that from (\ref{cd}) and (\ref{23u}) we have